csalt-research/perturb-predict-paraphrase/README.md

 # Perturb, Predict & Paraphrase: Semi-supervised Learning using Noisy Student for Image Captioning

-This repository includes the implementation of our paper.
+This repository includes the implementation of "Perturb, Predict & Paraphrase: Semi-supervised Learning using Noisy Student for Image Captioning" to appear in the Proceedings of IJCAI (30th International Joint Conference on Artificial Intelligence), 2021.

 ## Requirements